ManimCommunity/manim/docs/source/adventure/introduction.rst

 Changing the Color
 ------------------

 Changing the color works in the same way but instead of modifying it you can set it to a new value.
-For example ``mobject.set_fill(color)`` will set the fill color of the Mobject to the given color.
+For example ``mobject.set_fill(color=color)`` will set the fill color of the Mobject to the given color.

 You can also pass in attributes through the constructor of the Mobject.
 For example ``Circle(fill_color=RED)`` will create a circle with a red fill color.
 For a list of parameters that you can pass you can always visit the corresponding Documentation Page in the Reference Manual.

 .. manim:: MobjectColor
     :save_last_frame: